 Sunday – $1.8 million

-The movie opened in China on May 12, earning only $3.5 million on its opening weekend.
+In May, the movie opened in China, earning only $3.5 million on its opening weekend.
 It placed fifth in China’s weekend box office, falling behind Guardians of the Galaxy Vol. 2, King Arthur: Legend of the Sword, and two Asia-based films.

-The number comes in as a massive disappointment, with recently released movies such as Smurfs: The Lost Village and Ghost In The Shell earning at least $19 million in their China debuts.
-The film’s performance in China unfortunately makes it hard to argue that Saban’s Power Rangers movie was anything short of a flop internationally.
+China’s number also came in as a massive disappointment, with recently released movies such as Smurfs: The Lost Village and Ghost In The Shell earning at least $19 million in their China debuts.
+The film’s performance in China unfortunately adds to the story making it hard to argue that Saban’s Power Rangers movie was anything short of a massive flop internationally.

 Still, hopes for a potential sequel remain alive as Lionsgate has yet to issue any official word.